 For us, sustainability means delivering our products and services responsibly and protecting the environment by acting in the most responsible manner.
-We have an ongoing focus to align with the UN’s Sustainable Development Goals by reducing emissions and use of natural resources to developing more environmentally friendly products and processes.
+We have an ongoing focus to align with the UN’s Sustainable Development Goals by reducing emissions and use of natural resources to develop more environmentally friendly products and processes

 The Company’s environmental focus is to use resources more efficiently in order to reduce environmental impacts (including emissions, water and energy consumption).
 Our principal emissions are derived from vehicle fuel consumption.
 Policies relating to the environment are Company-wide.
 Reviewed regularly by the Safety, Health and Environment (SHE) leadership team, its focus is on establishing local business protocols and approaches relevant to each business.